Length minimizing paths in the Hamiltonian diffeomorphism group: The Proof of Theorem

-The length of a Floer trajectory $u \in \M(\xx,\zz,s)$ is defined to be the action difference at its ends
+The length of a Floer trajectory $u \in \Nn(\xx,\zz,s)$ is defined to be the action difference at its ends

-We say that $u$ is \textit{somewhat thin} if $l(u) \leq ||H|| + \delta$, \textit{thin} if $l(u) \leq \delta$ and \text{local} if $\image(u) \subset \U.$ Curves which exit the Darboux-Weinstein neighborhood are called \textit{thick}.
-A consequence of Gromov's compactness theorem is Oh's thick and thin decomposition theorem that implies when $s$ is sufficiently small and $J$ is $C^1-$close to a time independent compatible almost complex structure every somewhat thin trajectory is thin and every (somewhat) thin trajectory is local.
-Our fourth assumption on the size of the parameter $s$ is that it is small enough to ensure the thick and thin decomposition.
-See \cite{oh:fc96} and \cite{chekanov:li98}.
-We denote the collection of thin trajectories $\M^\circ(L,sH)$ and local trajectories $\M^\U(L,sH).$ After dividing by the time-shift, the thin Floer differential $\partial^\circ$ is defined by $\M^\circ/\R:= \widehat{\M}^\circ(L,sH)$
+We say that $u$ is \textit{somewhat thin} if $\length(u) \leq ||H|| + \delta$, \textit{thin} if $\length(u) \leq \delta$ and \textit{local} if $\image(u) \subset \U.$ Curves which exit the Darboux-Weinstein neighborhood are called \textit{thick}.
+A consequence of Gromov's compactness theorem is Oh's thick and thin decomposition theorem that implies when $s$ is sufficiently small and $J$ is $C^0-$close to a time independent compatible almost complex structure that every somewhat thin trajectory is thin and every (somewhat) thin trajectory is local.
+(See Lemma 6, \cite{chekanov:li98} and Proposition 4.1, \cite{oh:fc96}.)
+Our third assumption on the size of the parameter $s$ is that it is small enough to ensure the thick and thin decomposition.
+We denote the collection of thin trajectories $\Nn^\circ(L,sH)$ and local trajectories $\Nn^\U(L,sH).$ After dividing by the time-shift, the thin Floer differential $\partial^\circ$ is defined by $\Nn^\circ/\R:= \widehat{\Nn}^\circ(L,sH)$